THE GEORGETOWN VAULT

 • Presbyterian Church Manse

-• The Old Bank
+• Old Bank

 • Stewarttown